collective/collective.addons/README.rst

 - The add-on informs the contributor via email about new releases or linked releases, once they were added to his project(s).
 - The user could send a message to the author of an add-on via a mail.
 The mail form uses a hcaptcha widget.
-The contact data of the author of the aa-on will not be made public.
+The contact data of the author of the add-on will not be made public.
 - The file extensions of the uploaded add-ons will be checked.
 It is possible to set the allowed file extensions distinct for the specific use case of the add-on center.
 They could be dynamically changed at any time.